 Before we arrived in Venice, I knew Burano was a must see for me.
+I know most go to Murano, but in the decision between Murano or Burano, Burano is so much more colorful – it called to the photographer in me.
 Just a quick internet perusal showed me the colorful homes, the canal reflections… and it would be something I regretted deeply if I didn’t make the time to visit.

 So, I’m going to share some of the reasons it’s worth making the trek to Burano, along with an assortment of the photos I took.